 Does insurance cover clear aligner treatment?

 It depends on your provider and plan.
-Providers are more likely to cover an in-office treatment like Invisalign than home aligners since home aligners usually address cosmetic issues.
-Some home aligner companies (like Byte, and SmileDirectClub) have partnerships with certain insurance providers.
+Providers are more likely to cover an in-office treatment like Invisalign than home aligners, since home aligners usually address cosmetic issues.
+Some home aligner companies (like Byte and SmileDirectClub) have partnerships with certain insurance providers.

 How much do braces cost?

 According to the American Dental Association, the average price for adult braces treatment is $4,800 to $7,135.
-However, it’s hard to give a specific number because your price is influenced by several different factors, including your condition’s severity, your orthodontist’s rates, and even where you live.
+However, it’s hard to give a specific number because your price is influenced by several factors, including your condition’s severity, your orthodontist’s rates, and even where you live.
 For an in-depth look at Invisalign pricing (and to see how much it typically costs in each state) see our True Cost of Braces guide.

 How long does braces treatment take?